Pedro-A-Mattos/Pedro-A-Mattos/README.md

-# Sobre Mim
+# About Me

 <p align="justify">
-Opa, tudo bem?
-Me chamo Pedro Augusto, sou pesquisador e cientista de dados com experiência em Machine Learning, Natural Language Processing (NLP) e automação de processos.
-Especializado em coleta e processamento de dados, desenvolvimento de modelos preditivos e soluções de software.
-Tenho proficiência em análise de dados, modelagem estatística e algoritmos de Machine Learning, utilizando Python como minha principal linguagem de programação.
+Hi, my name is Pedro Augusto.
+I am a researcher and data scientist with experience in Machine Learning, Natural Language Processing (NLP), and process automation.
+I specialize in data collection and processing, predictive model development, and software solutions.
+I am proficient in data analysis, statistical modeling, and Machine Learning algorithms, using Python as my main programming language.

 ###